oceord/1brc-python/README.md

 Next, follow benchmarks for all solutions for 3 sample sizes: 100 million, 200 million, and 1 billion.
 Only solutions that took less than 5 seconds for a sample size of 100 million were considered in samples bigger than that.
-200 million is the largest sample size that allowed all solutions to run without being killed by the Out Of Memory Killer (OOM Killer), "a process that the linux kernel employs when the system is critically low on memory" [[source](https://neo4j.com/developer/kb/linux-out-of-memory-killer/)].
+200 million is the largest sample size that allowed (almost) all solutions to run without being killed by the Out Of Memory Killer (OOM Killer), "a process that the linux kernel employs when the system is critically low on memory" [[source](https://neo4j.com/developer/kb/linux-out-of-memory-killer/)].
 Solutions killed are marked with KILLED.
 These benchmarks are the Average Execution Time (AET) in seconds for 10 executions.
 The variance (VAR) is also presented alongside each individual benchmark.